SergioProgrammer/2.1-2.5/README.md

-This is parto of 2.1-2.5 exercicies of helsinki fullstack open course
+This is part of 2.1-2.5 exercicies of helsinki fullstack open course